johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 - reject any possibilities that are incompatible with the evidence
 - reallocate probability to the remaining possibilities so that they sum to 100%

-For example, if the Duchess's body is found buried under the Atrium, Holmes must eliminate the possibility that she is being held captive and alive by the Duke.
+For example, if the Duchess's body is found buried under the Atrium, Holmes must eliminate the possibility that she is being held captive and alive by her jealous husband, the Duke.
 He must then reallocate probability among the remaining possibilities.

 So all the remaining probability is allocated to the remaining two scenarios in which the Duchess is dead.